 Can a Woman Cause Erectile Dysfunction in a Man?

-• Erectile dysfunction (ED) is a complex condition influenced by physical, psychological, and relational factors.
+Erectile dysfunction is a complex condition influenced by physical, psychological, and relational factors.

-• Telehealth services like Doctronic.ai offer convenient access to expert care and guidance for managing ED.
+Telehealth services like Doctronic offer convenient access to expert care and guidance for managing ED.

-Erectile dysfunction, or ED, is the inability to achieve or maintain an erection sufficient for satisfactory sexual performance.
-It affects millions of men worldwide and can happen at any age, though it becomes more common as men get older.
-The causes of ED are often multifaceted, involving physical health, mental well-being, and interpersonal relationships.
+No, a woman cannot directly cause erectile dysfunction.
+ED is a medical condition with physical and psychological roots, but relationship stress, emotional disconnect, and poor communication can all contribute to it.
+Erectile dysfunction is the inability to achieve or maintain an erection sufficient for satisfactory sexual performance, and it affects millions of men worldwide.
+The causes are often multifaceted, involving physical health, mental well-being, and interpersonal relationships.

 Common physical causes include cardiovascular disease, diabetes, hormonal imbalances, and certain medications.
 Psychological and emotional factors can play an equally significant role.
 Stress, anxiety, depression, and relationship problems may all contribute to the onset or worsening of ED.